 The winter of 1604 saw some changes to the campaign, namely, that the East, from the Mughal Empire to Japan, was added.
 This was another 11 active nations, and made the turns longer to resolve.
 On the other hand, the promise of more wargames and a wider diversity of troops was compensation.

-External events deemed that the Ottoman Emperor had died, and plague his Farsistan.
+External events deemed that the Ottoman Emperor had died, and a plague hit Farsistan.
 In spring 1605, the Jurchen broke out, the Jiang invading their neighbouring tribe, the Haixi, and routing them.
 The Vietnamese decided to have a go at invading the underdefended Chinese south, but did not manage to make a breakthrough.
 The Laotians invaded part of Burma, Luang Prabang province, to be precise, but they too were forced to withdraw.
 In the west, the Muscovites attempted to recapture Estonia, but, as with the last time, they failed.

 In the summer of 1605, the Japanese raised a fleet in Kyushu.
-This was seen as a grave threat by the Koreans and, in spite of relatively good relations between the countries, they invaded and defeated the local Japanese forces.
+This was seen as a grave threat by the Koreans, and, in spite of relatively good relations between the countries, they invaded and defeated the local Japanese forces.
 Further north, the victorious Jiang Jurchens raided the north of Korea.
 They were defeated, partly by the terrain.
 A war between two Mongol tribes had broken out in Khalkha province.
 The Black Sheep prevailed, but somehow, in the post-battle negotiations, the White Sheep came out on top.

 In Southeast Asia, the Khmer invaded Siam.
 Both armies were supported, but the Siamese came out on top, routing the Khmer forces.
 In the West, the thwarted Muscovites invaded Courland and were faced by an army of irate locals supported by Danes.
 The Danes were routed, but the Moscovites were forced to withdraw, but kept their army in being.
 Further west yet, the Bavarians, claiming French support, attacked two armies of Austrians.
 This was ill-advised, and they were routed.